October 03, 2009

 March 19, 2009

-2009 ANA Workshops
+2009 Spring District Workshops

 Are you registered yet?
 Agritourism farmers, rural tourism service providers and Cooperative Extension staff members have a great opportunity to attend one of our district workshops sponsored by the ANA in the coming weeks.
 The workshops are held in the late afternoon and dinner is provided.
 Almost 400 agritourism farmers and supporters belong to the ANA.
 Registration and agendas are available at the Agritourism Office link.